Markov processes on time-like graphs

-We assume that $\VV$ is finite, $t_0 = 0$ and $t_N=1$.
+We will prove part (i) of Theorem~\ref{th:nat} in this section and part (ii) in the next section. \begin{pf*}{Proof of Theorem~\ref{th:nat}\textup{(i)}} We assume that $\VV$ is finite, $t_0 = 0$ and $t_N=1$.
 Fix any Markov process distribution $\PP$.
-We will use induction, since according to Theorem \ref{t:s25.1}, the family of all NCC-graphs can be constructed inductively, as in Definition \ref{def:ind}.
+We will use induction, since according to Theorem~\ref{t:s25.1}, the family of all NCC-graphs can be constructed inductively, as in Definition~\ref{def:ind}.

 It is obvious that there exists a unique in law natural $\PP$-process on the minimal graph $\GG= (\VV, \EE)$, with $\VV = \{\V_1=0, \V_N=1\}$ and $\EE= \{E_{1N}\}$.
 It is also easy to see that this process is cell-Markovian.